Whirl21/Calculator-Package/README.md

 # Calculator

-> a small package i one made when i was learning nodejs
+> a small package i made one day while i was learning nodejs ( rewrote it today)

 - easy to use
 - supports typescript